WomenInSoftwareEngineeringJP/speak-her-db/CONTRIBUTING.md

 ## Style & UI 🎨

 1. We use Material Design via the [Vuetify](https://vuetifyjs.com/en/) framework for this site.
+(We may migrate to tailwind css soon)

 2. Icons should be selected from the [Material Icon Set (Filled)](https://material.io/resources/icons/?style=baseline), with a few exceptions where social media icons may be taken from FontAwesome.